rushilma/thesis/4-rounding.typ

 Why are these the only two possibilities?
 For $alg$ to provide a way to actually solve the NPP, we must be able to turn its outputs on $RR^N$ into points on $Sigma_N$.
 If $alg$ could output points within an constant distance (independent of the instance) of a solution, then we could convert $alg$ into a $Sigma_N$-valued algorithm by manually computing the energy of all points close to its output and returning the energy-maximizing point.

-However, the more common way to convert a $RR^N$-valued algorithm into a $Sigma_N$-valued one is by rounding the outputs, as in @huangStrongLowDegree2025.
+However, another common way to convert a $RR^N$-valued algorithm into a $Sigma_N$-valued one is by rounding the outputs, as in @huangStrongLowDegree2025.
 Doing this directly can lead to difficulties in performing the stability analysis.
 In our case, though, if we know no $alg$ can reliably output points within constant distance of a solution, then any rounding scheme which only flips $O(1)$ many coordinates will assuredly fail.
 Thus, the only rounding schemes worth considering are those which flip $omega(1)$ many coordinates.

-We first describe a landscape obstruction to finding multiple solutions at the same energy level for a random NPP instance.
-Then, we show hardness in both of the aforementioned cases. meow.
+We first show that no low degree $alg$ can find points within constant distance of a solution, effectively by reproducing the argument of @section_hardness_lcd.
+We then turn to describing a landscape obstruction to randomized rounding, relying on what we term the _solution repulsion property_ -- namely that solutions to any NPP instance are far away from each other, with this distance tradeoff controlled by the energy level of the solution set in consideration.
+This can then be leveraged to show that any sufficiently randomized rounding scheme will always fail to find solutions at energies higher than the computational threshold.

 == Solutions repel meow